 Diverting from the gameplay for a bit, I do think the story, so long as you collect the scrolls, is a very good fit for the game and quite good in general.
 Sadly, there are a few issues with its presentation, the main one being locking important details in the scrolls, but the other being the manner the game presents it.
 In cutscenes, characters speak some phony language instead of English or Japanese as text boxes translate, with Yamiko, your white-haired companion and primary conversation partner, sounding a lot like Midna from Legend of Zelda: Twilight Princess but with less clear emotions.
 She is a nice character at least, but a lot of what she says is hurt by her odd face and the way she emotes with it.
 Your character, the Aragami, probably does a better job of emoting than her despite his limited design, and she has a lot more important emotional moments to carry.
 The story is mostly told through flashbacks you slowly get as you find the level items, and while the game does link them together eventually, it leaves a bit too much of the context to the scrolls to explain.
 The scrolls, at least, are well-written and incredibly interesting, although strangely, they seem to paint a picture that creates a world bigger than the one the game takes place in.
 For example, you learn that this world has people who specialize in the magic styles of Fire, Water, Earth, Wind, Shadow, and Life Essences.
 However, you only ever see the Shadow and Light ones used during gameplay.
 Characters that are given long backstories in the scrolls seem to pop up suddenly in the story if you did not read the proper material beforehand.
 The scrolls are definitely a worthy reward considering how much they add to the game, but the dependence on them to keep up with the story is more than a little puzzling.

 THE VERDICT: I legitimately think that Aragami had the potential to be one of the best stealth action games ever made, at least from a mechanical standpoint.
 The shadow teleportation, all the tricks you unlock, and the moment to moment gameplay and level design could all make for a thrilling stealth game that doesn’t dip too far in either of the extremes of combat or hiding.
 Unfortunately, most everything is hampered by some minor flaw that takes away from what could have been a much more enjoyable experience.
-Your range is a tad too short, your skills are a tad too limiting, the levels are a tad too similar, and the story a tad too confusing without the scrolls and the game a tad too small for the story the scrolls make you interested and invested in.
+Your range is a tad too short, your skills are a tad too limiting, the levels are a tad too similar, the story a tad too confusing without the scrolls, and the game a tad too small for the story the scrolls make you interested and invested in.

 And so, I give Aragami for the Playstation 4…